csu-hci-projects/VRLearning/experiment_planning.md

 1. Lesson Medium - we will have a **VR** lesson and a **traditional 2D** application lesson

 **Dependent:**
-1. Information Retention - how well participants remember the presented infomrmation
+1. Information Retention - how well participants remember the presented information
 <hr>

 ### Participants